 So I just tried to tune into the positive stuff.
 I don’t even remember what the negative stuff was because I was just focusing on moving forward.

-It seems like you were in a good location in terms of what people were doing.
+It seems like you were in a good location regarding what people were doing.
 There are a lot of forward-thinkers in New York.

 Was that a big reason why you moved to New York in the first place?